lfraccaro1/fintech_project_2/README.md

 * **Hyperparameters tuning with RandomizedSearchCV** - It improves the accuracy and is less resource intensive compared to GridSearchCV.
 RandomizedSearchCV is recommended when there is a large parameter space tuning required.

-* **Hyperparameters tuning with GridSearchCV** - While GridSearchCV resulted in the highest accuracy score, it is the most resource effective approach due to its comprehensive search of all possible hyperparameter combinations.
+* **Hyperparameters tuning with GridSearchCV** - While GridSearchCV resulted in the highest accuracy score, it is the most resource intensive approach due to its comprehensive search of all possible hyperparameter combinations.

 * **Deep learning model** - The simple neural network model has similar accuracy as the baseline and is a good alternative.